nautobot/nautobot-app-data-validation-engine/docs/dev/dev_environment.md

 Once you activate the virtual environment via Poetry, you then tell Poetry to install the new plugin.

-Before you continue, you'll need to update the file `development/nautobot_config.py` accordingly with the name of the new plugin under `NAUTOBOT_APPS` and any relevant settings as necessary for the Nautobot App under `NAUTOBOT_APPS_CONFIG`.
+Before you continue, you'll need to update the file `development/nautobot_config.py` accordingly with the name of the new plugin under `PLUGINS` and any relevant settings as necessary for the plugin under `PLUGINS_CONFIG`.
 Since you're modifying the underlying OS (not just Django files), you need to rebuild the image.
 This is a similar process to updating environment variables, which was explained earlier.

 ```bash
 ➜ invoke stop